French 400/500 ~ German 400/500 ~ Spanish 400/500

 the role of vocabulary and text comprehension in teaching reading skills

-the role of grammar
+the role of grammar in language teaching

 assessment of language performance in context